andvazva/GeoSP/README.md

 # GeoSP

-This software implements the K-means method with geodetic distance to parcellate the cerebral cortex given the number of parcels, k.
+This software implements the K-means method with geodesic distance to parcellate the cerebral cortex given the number of parcels, k.

 The parcellation can be done in two ways:
 - Whole cortex parcellation: Parcellate the entire cerebral cortex, receiving a k for each hemisphere.